Snowshoe Day Hike to Peter Grubb Ski Hut

 In: Trail Notes

-Snowshoeing to Peter Grubb Ski Hut have been on my bucket list for the longest period of time.
+Snowshoeing to Peter Grubb Ski Hut has been on my bucket list for the longest period of time.
 Today, I made it happen!
 I hiked my way in snow and approaching storms to get to the hut.
 I made my way to the Peter Grubbs Hut.
 Peter Grubb Hut is located below Castle Peak in Round Valley, 3 miles north of the Castle Peak trailhead near I-80.
 The hut was built in 1939 and is managed by the Sierra Club in the Tahoe area.
 Access to Peter Grubb Hut is via a 2.5-mile low angle section of the Pacific Crest Trail that rises 800 feet to Castle Pass and the drops slightly to Round Valley.
 The easy access makes the hut popular with cross-country skiers, snowshoers, and backountry skiers alike.
 The hut is complete with a wood-burning stove, tables, and a kitchen area, as well as a sleeping loft that accommodates 15.

 BEFORE YOU START: